SciML/NeuralOperators.jl/docs/src/index.md

 # NeuralOperators

 `NeuralOperators.jl` is a package written in Julia to provide the architectures for learning mapping between function spaces, and learning grid invariant solution of PDEs.
-It provides `Lux.jl` architectures, which you can train by writing your own training code or using the `Lux`'s [training API](https://lux.csail.mit.edu/stable/tutorials/beginner/2_PolynomialFitting)

 ## Installation

-On Julia 1.10 and greater, you can install `NeuralOperators.jl` as
+On Julia 1.10+, you can install `NeuralOperators.jl` by running

 ```julia
 import Pkg